 - Attila Tanzi, Full Professor, Department of Legal Studies, University of Bologna and Chair of the Implementation Committee of the UNECE Convention on the Protection and Use of Transboundary Watercourses and International Lakes; Associate Member, 3VB Chambers, London (UK).

-A cocktail will be served after the conference.
+A cocktail was served after the conference.